 For first-time visitors to a Chinese massage parlor, terms like meridian pathways and energy points can be perplexing.
 What does it mean to have your energy channels unblocked and your flow corrected?
 Even for those who frequent Thai massages or Swedish spas, the idea of bone alignment and joint cracking may sound daunting.
-But fear not, the ancient practice of tui-na has long been used to heal disharmony in the body.
+But fear not.
+The ancient practice of tui-na has long been used to heal disharmony in the body.
 Once you’ve experienced a session, you’ll understand why tui-na has grown in popularity both in China and abroad.
 Here’s everything you need to know before receiving your first tui-na massage.

-The history of Chinese massage
+- The basics of tui-na massage

-The basics of tui-na
+The basics of tui-na massage

 According to Traditional Chinese Medicine (TCM) practitioners, blocked meridian pathways will cause long-term physical discomfort.
 Tui-na is guided by the objective of “dredging” meridian pathways and promoting ch’i and blood flow.
 Meridians are closely connected points within the human body that form a complete circulatory system.
 If ch’i flows smoothly along the meridian pathway, then people are healthy.
-If there is blockage along the pathway, it is believed that pain and discomfort will occur.
+If there is blockage along the pathway, pain and discomfort will occur.

 Each session places focus on a specific region of the body.
 To begin, the practitioner will ask whether you have any physical discomfort or health conditions.
 They will then start with slow movements to boost blood circulation and pick up the pace along the way.
 By manipulating soft tissues and stimulating specific energy points, practitioners aim to knead out the built-up tension within the body.
 Due to the repetitive movements along the problem area, you might experience slight soreness.
 It’s also common for the practitioner to correct your spinal alignment by twisting and cracking a few bones here and there.